Using Microsoft Entra application proxy to publish on-premises apps for remote users

 - The ability to grant or deny access to organizational resources.

-With Application Proxy, Azure AD keeps track of users who need to access web apps published on-premises and in the cloud.
+With Application Proxy, Microsoft Entra ID keeps track of users who need to access web apps published on-premises and in the cloud.
 It provides a central management point for those apps.
-While not required, it's recommended you also enable Azure AD Conditional Access.
+While not required, it's recommended you also enable Microsoft Entra Conditional Access.
 By defining conditions for how users authenticate and gain access, you further ensure that the right people access your applications.

-It's important to understand that Azure AD Application Proxy is intended as a VPN or reverse proxy replacement for roaming (or remote) users who need access to internal resources.
+It's important to understand that Microsoft Entra application proxy is intended as a VPN or reverse proxy replacement for roaming (or remote) users who need access to internal resources.
 It's not intended for internal users on the corporate network.
 Internal users who unnecessarily use Application Proxy can introduce unexpected and undesirable performance issues.

 An overview of how App Proxy works

-Application Proxy is an Azure AD service you configure in the Azure portal.
+Application Proxy is a Microsoft Entra service you configure in the Microsoft Entra admin center.
 It enables you to publish an external public HTTP/HTTPS URL endpoint in the Azure Cloud, which connects to an internal application server URL in your organization.
-These on-premises web apps can be integrated with Azure AD to support single sign-on.
+These on-premises web apps can be integrated with Microsoft Entra ID to support single sign-on.
 Users can then access on-premises web apps in the same way they access Microsoft 365 and other SaaS apps.

-Components of this feature include the Application Proxy service, which runs in the cloud, the Application Proxy connector, which is a lightweight agent that runs on an on-premises server, and Azure AD, which is the identity provider.
+Components of this feature include the Application Proxy service, which runs in the cloud, the Application Proxy connector, which is a lightweight agent that runs on an on-premises server, and Microsoft Entra ID, which is the identity provider.
 All three components work together to provide the user with a single sign-on experience to access on-premises web applications.

 After signing in, external users can access on-premises web applications by using a display URL or My Apps from their desktop or iOS/MAC devices.
 For example, App Proxy can provide remote access and single sign-on to Remote Desktop, SharePoint sites, Tableau, Qlik, Outlook on the web, and line-of-business (LOB) applications.